Clear-channel station

-Since 1941, these stations have been required to maintain an effective radiated power of at least 10,000 watts to retain their status.
-Nearly all such stations in the United States, Canada and The Bahamas broadcast at 50,000 watts, with several clear-channel stations in Mexico going as high as 150,000 watts, and XEW in Mexico City having formerly operated at 250,000 watts for over 80 years before moving the transmitter and reducing to 100,000 watts in 2016.
+Since 1941, these stations have been required to maintain a transmitter power output of at least 10,000 watts to retain their status.
+Nearly all such stations in the United States, Canada and The Bahamas broadcast with 50,000 watts, with several clear-channel stations in Mexico going as high as 150,000 watts, and XEW in Mexico City having formerly operated with 250,000 watts for over 80 years before moving the transmitter and reducing to 100,000 watts in 2016.
 Cuba was originally included in the plan and had several stations given clear-channel status, but stopped participating after the Cuban Revolution of 1959.